nicolaiskogheim/go-kit-graphql-todo/README.md

 app is a test to see how that would work.

-This is just the server, but you can interact with it with [GraphiQL](https://github.com/graphql/graphiql).
+This is just the server, but you can interact with it with [GraphiQL](https://github.com/graphql/graphiql), which is also served on `localhost:8080/`.
 As I'm going to use Elm for the frontend in said project, there will soon(-ish) be a client available in another repo for speaking with this server.

 ### Contributing
 If you want to, in any way, contribute to this experiment, or if you have